StegSchreck/is24-price-per-area/README.md

 The implementation details of ImmobilienScout24 make it necessary to include a 2 seconds delay before displaying the price per area value.

+While being on ImmobilienScout24, you can choose to highlight the calculated price per area with colors.
+To configure the style of highlighting and the thresholds, just click on the icon of the extension in the Chrome menu.
+In the popup that will open, you can adjust the settings.

 ## Installation
 Currently, this extension is not listed on the official Chrome Web Store.